- Very easily portable at around 10 pounds with built-in handle

-The Nebula Cosmos Laser 4K is Anker’s first portable laser projector and it includes great easy setup features found in their other portable models and good light output—although off the rated spec.
+The Nebula Cosmos Laser 4K is Anker’s first portable laser projector and it includes great easy setup features found in their other portable models and good light output.
 But at $2,199 MSRP, its accuracy and remote functionality flaws stand out.

 As I said above, portable projectors have primarily relied on LED technology as a light source, apart from a few from Epson and LG—such as the Epson EqipVision Mini EF11 and EF12, and LG HF80LA.
 But those are all 1080p with less claimed light output than the Nebula Cosmos Laser 4K.
-Anker rates the brightness at 2,400 ISO21118 lumens, which is close to an ANSI equivalent (although as you'll see in the Measurements section, I measured a good bit less than that at 1,702 lumens).
+Anker rates the brightness at 1,840 ANSI lumens, though I measured a bit less than that at 1,702 lumens.
 The laser has a life of 25,000 hours, and uses a DLP chip with fast pixel-shifting technology to achieve a 3840x2160 resolution.
 The fixed lens has a throw ratio of 1.27:1 that can project image sizes between a 60-inch diagonal (at 5.51 feet from the screen) and a 150-inch diagonal (at 13.85 feet away).
 For full positioning distances, check the ProjectorCentral Nebula Cosmos Laser 4K projector throw calculator.